syeda-batool99/Cinema-Ticketing-System/README.md

 # -Database-Project---mySQL
-This is an online cinema ticketing system web application.
-I made it for my Database course as my final project.
-It was built using mySQL and PHP.
+This is a cinema ticketing system web application.
+I made it for my Database course's final project.
+It was built using HTML5, CSS3, Bootstrap, PHP and mySQL.

 ### Project Description
 Our project basically manages the ticket booking process of cinema, providing an interface to the user to book movie tickets in an easier way.
-At the front end we have used HTML and CSS and at the back end My SQL server and the laravel’s framework for PHP.
+At the front end we have used HTML and CSS and at the back end PHP and My SQL server.
 The project proceeds through a sequence of well-designed forms provided with validations to ensure consistency, reliability and most importantly correctness of information fed into the database.

 ## ERD Diagram
 **Note: There is a separate table for admin and user because the instructions for the project were to implement a separate user and admin portal by the instructor.
 Hence, there is no user role based login implemented.**